Canop/broot/website/docs/common-problems.md

 * [define a special-path in configuration](../conf_file/#special-paths)
 * [relevant issue](https://github.com/Canop/broot/issues/251)

-# My system has neither xdg-open nor any equivalent and doesn't know how to open files
+# Open files without xdg-open (or equivalent)

 In such a case, which isn't rare in server systems, you can rebind <kbd>enter</kbd> to the program of your choice.

 * [change standard file opening](../tricks/#change-standard-file-opening)

-# Everything feels slow, even moving the selection or scrolling
+# Everything feels slow

 It's probably your terminal app's fault.
 You could check that by using any other TUI application.

 Most terminal apps are fine but some, made with Electron or worse, or crippled with fancy plugins, take dozens of milliseconds to redraw the screen.
-You should not use those applications.
+You should not use those terminals.

-# Broot doesn't seem to work on msysgit or git bash
+# Broot doesn't work on msysgit or git bash

 I have no solution for that.
 If you know how to tackle the problem, the maintainers of [Crossterm](https://github.com/crossterm-rs/crossterm) would be interested too.

-# Broot doesn't seem to work correctly on Windows before 10
+# Windows 9-

-Even Microsoft doesn't support them anymore.
+Even Microsoft doesn't support versions of Windows before the 10.
 If you have a cheap solution it's welcome but I don't have any.

-# Trouble with PowerShell Encoding
+# PowerShell Encoding

 Some problems in PowerShell are linked to a wrong encoding.
 You should set it to UTF-8 in your [profile](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles?view=powershell-7.1).